 - Enjoy with extra blackberry jam, vegan butter, or nut butter!

-- Store leftovers at room temperature for up to 4 days.
+- Storage: Store leftovers at room temperature for up to 4 days.

 - Read the body of this post for baking tips and step by step visual guide!